pragalyaashree/Ex02-Outlier/README.md

     (i) Using IQR detect weight outliers and print them

     (ii) Using IQR, detect height outliers and print them

+ ## AIM

+ To write a python program to detect outliers and removal.

 ## EXPLANATION